pl4tar/Split-Check-FrontEnd/README.md

 # Overview
 This is a web application for splitting bills/checks among groups of people.
 It helps friends, colleagues, or family members easily divide expenses and calculate what each person owes.

-# Features
+# ✨ Features
-- Create and manage multiple bill-splitting sessions
+- 🧑‍🤝‍🧑 Create and manage multiple bill-splitting sessions

-- Add items with prices and assign them to participants
+- 🛒 Add items with prices and assign to participants

-- Support for different splitting methods:
+- ⚖️ Multiple splitting methods:
   - Equal split
   - Custom percentages
   - Item-by-item assignment

-- Summary view showing who owes what
+- 📊 Summary view showing balances

-- Option to email results to participants
+- ✉️ Email results to participants
+- 📱 Mobile-responsive design

 # split chek